Table of Contents

 The Royal Mile contains a maze of tributary lanes of various sizes which spill off either side of the main cobbled street.
 A lane on The Mile is known as a “close”.

-If you walk to The Royal Mile Edinburgh from Barony House, you walk straight up the one, main road which actually intersects The Mile exactly in half.
-When you get there, simply turn left and walk up up the cobble stoned half a mile sectino to take you all the way up Edinburgh Castle at the top.
+If you walk to The Royal Mile Edinburgh from Barony House, you walk up the one, main road which intersects The Royal Mile exactly in half.
+When you get there, simply turn left and walk up the cobble stoned half – mile section until you reach Edinburgh Castle at the top.

 THE ROYAL MILE EDINBURGH PHOTOS: